 Welsh arts & culture

-We like to celebrate our love of arts and literature.
-Hay-on-Wye in mid Wales is home to the world’s most famous literary and arts festival.
+We have the Worlds most famous arts and literature festival right here in Wales in Hay-on-Wye.
 When Bill Clinton came to town, he called it ‘the Woodstock of the mind’.

 The National Museum in Cardiff is the home of the largest collection of Impressionist and Post-Impressionist paintings outside Paris.
 Entry to see the collection, which includes Renoir’s famous Blue Lady, La Parisienne, Rodin’s The Kiss and Monet’s Waterlilies paintings, is free.